 - Do not do this at his place.

 - This may be one situation where you break up through a phone call, or via email or text.

 - Please, you really have to be careful now.
 The most violent acts perpetrated by a man toward a women, are just after a breakup.

 Things To Consider

-- 1Do not break up with your partner, when either of you have problems or in bad mood.
-This will affect your conversation which will lead to an unpleasant ending.
+- 1Do not break up with your partner, when either of you have problems or are in bad mood.
+This will affect your conversation, which will lead to an unpleasant ending.
 This may cause him or her to feel suicidal.
 This may also create a negative attitude within him/her which may affect other people instead of you.Advertisement

-- 2Find a good place where you will break up with him or her.
-The best place where you should break up with your partner should be in a place where people seldom go.
+- 2Find a good place to break up with him or her.
+The best place where you should break up with your partner should be in a place where people seldom go, but isn't completely isolated.
 This is to avoid several people staring at both of you during break up.
 This also gives both of you time to talk with each other quietly.
 In places where there are a lot of people, you can't share openly with your partner.

 - 3Choose the best time to break up with your partner.
 You should break with your partner on a reasonable date.
 You should consider the dates and time.
-It would be insensitive to break up during a birthday, anniversary or special holidays.
+It would be insensitive to break up on a birthday, anniversary or special holiday.
 These are days of celebration and should be happy occasions.
-It would create negative memories on a day that should have positive and pleasant ones.
+It would create negative memories if you breakup on a day that should have positive and pleasant ones.

-- 4Be kind in breaking up with your partner.
+- 4Be kind when breaking up with your partner.
 You don't have to nag your partner or shout at him when you are breaking up with him/her since his or her emotions may be vulnerable and fragile at this time.
 Be calm and gentle but firm.